Want to know how to quiet the mind? Meditation is the answer.

 Stopping anxiety was a challenge.
 And the key to success was learning how to slow down long enough to quiet my mind of thoughts and worries.

-The Benefits Of Going Slow
+The Benefits Of A Quiet Mind

 - You actually enjoy life